MWShay/Practise/README.md

 # Practise
- General Coding Practise of Python and Ci++
+ General Coding Practise of Python and C++
  This is the repository for general coding practise of questions on HackerRank and Leetcode.
  Just put my answer for reference if anyone stucks on the questions :)